brandib222/web-sprint-challenge-advanced-css-and-intro-js/README.md

 Please answer the following questions below, you may edit the readme file to include your answers below the question.

-1. How would you describe acessibility on the web to someone new to programming?
+1. How would you describe accessibility on the web to someone new to programming?
+        Accessibility makes the web generally more user-friendly and makes the product easier to use for a wider variety of people.
+Often, it has benefits outside of initially intended uses.
 2. Talk about 3 different things you can do to ensure your website is accessible.
+        Adding alt tags in your code, ******
 3. How would you explain the concept of a variable to someone new to programming?
+        A variable is something that is likely to change based on the input data.
+For example if favoriteFood = pizza, whatever you're building might give you different results than if favoriteFood = tacos.
 4. What is the purpose of using functions in code?
+        Functions perform the actions within code.
+They allow for more interaction with a web page, rather than a site that just displays data.
-5. How do you access a key inside of an object inside of an array?
+5. How do you access a key inside of an object inside of an array? array[index].key

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.